pacman-admin/pacmancode/README.txt

 Copyright:
-fruit sprites and sounds are taken from freepacman.org Source code produced by Langdon Staab 2019 - 2022 with help from Peter Petrone
+fruit sprites and sounds are taken from freepacman.org Source code produced by Langdon Staab 2019 - 2023 with help from Peter Petrone

-Source code was adapted from the Processing.JS code located at https://stampgame.ml/pacman
+www.getpacman.gq